smsohan/smsohan.github.com/source/_posts/2020-02-08-working-with-me.markdown

 __Context__ is everything.
 Most importantly, show me __why__ we need to work on something.
 If the answer isn't clear in your mind, we can work together to build a crisp context.

-__Solutions__ for problems you're raising to help me respect your commitment.
-Ideally, you've thought about a few solutions with some measure of feasibility for each, and you come with an open mind to accept different ideas.
+__Solutions__ for problems you're raising.
+Ideally, you've already thought about a few solutions with some measure of feasibility for each, and you come with an open mind.
+I know you care about the problem only if you spent some time thinking about a few solutions.

-__Clarity__ in your evidence or explicitly calling out your assumptions.
+__Clarity__ between your evidence and assumptions.
 Assumptions are often essential to move ahead, but treating assumptions as evidence can be harmful.

-__Output__ is the focus, our egos are not.
+__Output__ is the focus, our egos aren't.
 That said, let's be mutually respectful.

 __Time__ is managed.
-Let's find a way so that our expectations and time management are aligned instead of blaming the shortage of time.
+Let's manage our expectations given the time we have.
+Blaming the shortage of time shows a lack of skill.

 __Writing__ is a great thought exercise and good write-up scales infinitely.
-Let's write and rewrite our thoughts, specially when we feel unsure about those.
+Let's write and rewrite our thoughts, specially when we're unclear about those.

+If you have a similar list, I'd be happy to read and respect it.
+Please send along.